harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 #### Same level

-If there is a conflict between multiple failures in strategies on the same level, the first applicable strategy is used, and the remaining strategies are ignored.
+If there is a conflict between multiple failures in strategies on the same level, the first applicable strategy is used and the remaining strategies are ignored.

 For example, consider these two strategies:

 1. Abort on verification failure or authentication failure.
 2. Ignore on verification failure or connectivity error.

-Here's what will happen:
+Here is what will happen:

 * On a verification failure, the stage is aborted.
 * On an authentication failure, the stage is aborted.